East Pikeland Township, Pennsylvania: History

 Mr. E. Kimber established the French Creek Boarding School for Girls in the 1830s and gave his name to the Village of Kimberton.
 East Pikeland today retains over 150 historically significant structures and sites.
 Those located in the historic Kimberton Village are the Kimberton Inn, the girls' school, Chrisman's Mill (now the Kimberton Post Office), the Kimberton Train Station and Pennypackers Mill.
-The Zion Lutheran Church on Route 724 holds the distinction of being the second oldest Lutheran Church in the United States; and the Rapps Dam Covered Bridge and the Silver Bridge iron bridge on Hares Hill Road both have historic significance.
+The Zion Lutheran Church on Route 724 holds the distinction of being the second oldest Lutheran Church in the United States, Rapps Bridge, and the Silver Bridge iron bridge on Hares Hill Road both have historic significance.